hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Nice!!!!

 [13:21:04](#1707139264105544LZmKk:matrix.org) <gltewalt (The other Greg)>:
-You adopted my explode name? í ½í¸„
+You adopted my explode name? ğŸ˜„

 [13:23:55](#1707139435105558LzLpX:matrix.org) <gltewalt (The other Greg)>:
 GiuseppeChillemi (GiuseppeChillemi): if you form a value, then it's a series.
 But not always in the way that you want.
 There are typeclasses for a reason.

 [13:33:00](#170713998019jPkwh:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@gltewalt:matrix.org> You adopted my explode name? í ½í¸„
+> <@gltewalt:matrix.org> You adopted my explode name? ğŸ˜„

 This topic has generated an EXPLOSION of names.